doxeylab/doxeylab-website/index.md

 # Highlights

 {% capture text %}
-Our lab's research centers around the use of bioinformatic methods to predict novel biological phenomena, as well as interpret high-throughput omic datasets.
-We mine public databases and also generate and analyze datasets in-house using sequencing-based approaches.
-Finally, we pursue exciting, novel predictions experimentally in the wet-lab.
-Some of the ongoing projects in our lab include:
+Some of the exciting, ongoing projects in our lab include:

 * Large-scale phylogenomic analysis of the bacterial and archaeal tree of life
 * Pathogen detection and analysis using clinical metagenomics